-If your down payment was less than 20%, your lender might also require you to carry mortgage insurance which protects the bank’s investment if you default on the loan.
-This too is part of your mortgage payment and another reason you’re not paying down principal very quickly.
+If your down payment was less than 20%, your lender might also require you to carry mortgage insurance, which protects the bank’s investment if you default on the loan.
+This is also part of your mortgage payment and another reason you’re not paying down the principal very quickly.

 Keep it Flowing

-For many people, their home is their biggest investment.
+For many people, their home is their most significant investment.
 But it’s not a liquid investment.
 A liquid investment is something that can be quickly converted to cash, like stocks or bonds which can be sold right away.

 If you needed money from your home, you would either have to take out a second mortgage or sell it.
 Neither of which is a fast process.
 On average, it takes between 10-70 days to sell a home, but of course, that can vary wildly depending on lots of different factors.

 If you did have to sell your home, you have no control over the market.
-Imagine having to sell your biggest investment in a down market.
+Imagine having to sell your largest investment in a down market.

 Some of the opportunity costs involved in buying over renting could be the amount of money lost when you spent money on a down payment rather than investing that money.
-Another would be losing the opportunity to move to a new city easily or to take a job abroad because you’re tied down by a home.
+Another would be missing the opportunity to move to a new city quickly or to take a job abroad because you’re tied down by a home.

 When it comes to tax breaks, homeowners win hands down.
-Apart from some very specific circumstances, there are no tax deductions for renters.
+Apart from some particular circumstances, there are no tax deductions for renters.

-The first year you purchase a home you can deduct the origination fees on your loan whether they were paid by you or the seller.
+In the first year you purchase a home, you can deduct the origination fees on your loan, whether you or the seller paid them.
 It’s common to have origination fees of 1% or more, so this can be a pretty big deduction.
 Property taxes can be deducted as well.

 Renters win this one hands down.
-If a renter needs a bigger place, a smaller place, a cheaper place, a place in a new location, a place to eat green eggs and ham, they can move and usually within a year at the most.
+If a renter needs a more prominent place, a smaller area, a cheaper residence, a home in a new location, a place to eat green eggs and ham, they can move and usually within a year at the most.
 They can always break the lease too, and there may or may not be a penalty for that.

 If you own your home and you need to move for whatever reason, there are a lot more barriers in your way.

 The price to rent ratio measures the affordability of renting and buying in a given housing market.
-It’s calculated as a ratio of a home price to the cost of a year of rent.
+It’s calculated as a ratio of a home price to the cost of a year’s worth of rent payments.
 For example, if you’re in a market where a $100,000 home rents for $1000 per month, the price to rent ratio is 8.33; $100,000 divided by 12 x $1000.

-The overall cost of owning a home are factored into the ratio; things like the principal and interest, the money held in escrow for taxes and insurance, your closing costs and HOA or common charges if there are any.
+The overall cost of owning a home is factored into the ratio; things like the principal and interest, the money held in escrow for taxes and insurance, your closing costs and HOA fees, or standard charges if there are any.
 It also accounts for advantages to owning like the mortgage interest tax deduction.

 Generally, a low ratio means the area is favorable for buyers.
-An area with a high ratio means it’s better for renters.
+A city with a high ratio means it’s better for renters.
 A low ratio is under 20.
 In San Francisco, the ratio is 45.88.
 In New York City, it’s 35.65.
 To find a ratio under 20 in a US city, you’ll mostly be confined to fly over country.

 Your Net Worth

-Your net worth is your assets minus what you owe.
+Your net worth is your assets minus liabilities.
 If you are thinking about buying, what percentage of your net worth should a home make up?

-It’s hard to get a firm grip on this number.
-It be based on; equity, recent sale prices for comparable homes in the area, appraised value?
-Because we don’t have a firm number, the lower the percentage of your net worth your home makes up, the better.
+It’s hard to get a firm grip on this number and because of this, we don’t have a firm number.
+As a rule of thumb, the lower the percentage of your net worth your home makes up, the better.

 Diversity isn’t just important regarding your portfolio when it comes to the type of stocks and bonds you buy.
 You wouldn’t put 60% of your stock portfolio in one industry, would you?
 Your overall portfolio is no different.
 You don’t want such a large portion allocated to a single investment.